Pakistan lifts ban on radical Islamist party | DW | 08.11.2021

-Pakistan ended its prohibition of the radical Islamist Tehreek-e-Labbaik (TLP) on Sunday, one year after violent protests led to a government crackdown against them.
+Pakistan ended its prohibition of the radical Islamist Tehreek-e-Labbaik (TLP) on Sunday, one year after violent protests led to a government crackdown against the party.

 Why was Tehreek-e-Labbaik banned in the first place?